exercism/docs/building/tooling/best-practices.md

 The Fortran test runner requires `curl` to download some files.
 However, its run time image does _not_ need `curl`, which makes this a perfect use case for a multi-stage build.

-First, it's [Dockerfile](https://github.com/exercism/fortran-test-runner/blob/783e228d8449143d2040e68b95128bb791833a27/Dockerfile) defines a stage (named "build") in which the `curl` package is installed.
+First, its [Dockerfile](https://github.com/exercism/fortran-test-runner/blob/783e228d8449143d2040e68b95128bb791833a27/Dockerfile) defines a stage (named "build") in which the `curl` package is installed.
 It then uses curl to download files into that stage.

 ```dockerfile